Domain Generalization: A Survey: Methodologies: A Survey

 \subsection{Ensemble Learning}

 As an extensively studied topic in machine learning research, ensemble learning~\cite{zhou2012ensemble} typically learns multiple copies of the same model with different initialization weights or using different splits of training data, and uses their ensemble for prediction.
 Such a simple technique has been shown very effective in boosting the performance of a single model across a wide range of applications~\cite{krizhevsky2012imagenet,he2016deep,szegedy2015going}.
-In DG, ensemble learning has also been explored, with examples including using traditional ensemble methods like exemplar-SVMs~\cite{xu2014exploiting} and training domain-specific models~\cite{zhou2020domain}.

 \keypoint{Exemplar-SVMs} are a collection of SVM classifiers, each learned using one positive instance and all negative instances~\cite{malisiewicz2011ensemble}.
 As the ensemble of such exemplar SVMs have shown excellent generalization performance on the object detection task in~\cite{malisiewicz2011ensemble}, Xu et al.~\cite{xu2014exploiting} have extended exemplar-SVMs to DG.
 In particular, given a test sample the top-K exemplar classifiers that give the highest prediction scores (hence more confident) are selected for ensemble prediction.
 Such an idea of learning exemplar classifiers was also investigated in~\cite{niu2015multiview,niu2015visual} for DG.